apache/arrow/docs/source/format/CDeviceDataInterface.rst

 ---------

-Rather than the producer providing a structure of callbacks for a consumer to call and retrieve records, the Async interface is a consumer allocated structure.
+Rather than the producer providing a structure of callbacks for a consumer to call and retrieve records, the Async interface is a structure allocated and populated by the consumer.
 The consumer allocated struct provides handler callbacks for the producer to call when the schema and chunks of data are available, rather than the consumer using a blocking pull-style iteration.